ClusterLabs/PAF/README.md

     `-c config_file=/etc/postgresql/9.3/main/postgresql.conf`
   * `system_user`: the system owner of your instance's process (default:
     `postgres`)
+  * `maxlag`: maximum lag allowed on a standby before we set a negative master score on it. (default: 0, which disables this feature)

 For a demonstration about how to setup a cluster, see [http://dalibo.github.com/PAF/documentation.html](http://dalibo.github.com/PAF/documentation.html).